jlevy/og-equity-compensation/README.md

 seem valuable because of high expectations that it can make future profit or be acquired.
 If a company like this takes money from investors, the investors determine the price they pay based on these educated guesses.

 Overall, in startups there is a high degree of uncertainty about the future value of equity.

-In later stage private companies, the financials of the company are still known, at least to some people within the company, and these predictions are often more certain.
+In later stage private companies, the financials of the company are better understood (at least to investors and others with an inside view of the company), and these predictions are often more certain.

 ### Dangers evaluating equity compensation